-In February 2016, we announced upgrades to the four remaining MPSVs under construction in our ongoing newbuild program.
-The modifications to the first two MPSVs, which were delivered in the third quarter of 2016, increased the berthing capacity, expanded the cargo-carrying capabilities and expanded the work area for ROVs.
-The modifications to the other two MPSVs will include the addition of a 60-foot mid-body plug, installation of an additional crane, increased berthing capacity, expanded cargo-carrying capacities and expanded work areas for ROVs.
-These two 400 class MPSVs are scheduled to be delivered in the first and third quarters of 2018.
-Because all four of these MPSVs are Jones Act-qualified, we expect that they will enable our customers to transport equipment from shore to the installation site to be installed by the MPSV without needing to use a second (domestic) vessel for transport like foreign-flagged MPSVs are required to do.
+We are scheduled to take delivery of two 400 class MPSVs in the second and third quarters of 2019.
+Because our 400 class and 310 class MPSVs are Jones Act-qualified, we expect that they will enable our customers to transport equipment from shore to the installation site to be installed by the MPSV without needing to use a second (domestic) vessel for transport like foreign-flagged MPSVs are required to do.
 We believe that, once delivered, the 400 class MPSVs will be the largest and most capable Jones Act-qualified MPSVs available in the market.